Get Rid of Bad Odors in Small Spaces

 Natural charcoal is perfect for removing foul odors.

 You can get natural charcoal in any supermarket.
 Then, you can use it easily in rooms, refrigerators, closets, or any other space where there’s a bad smell.

-One gram of natural charcoal equals 250 square meters in terms of absorptive capacity.
-Fortunately, this applies not only to foul odors, but also to other substances that are harmful to your health that you don’t even realize exist.
+One gram of natural charcoal equals 2,691 square feet in terms of absorptive capacity.
+Fortunately, this applies not only to foul odors but also to other substances that are harmful to your health that you don’t even realize exist.
 All of this is thanks to this simple natural ingredient.